roshantaneja/School_Notes/docs/History/Research Project/rough draft.md

 VI.
 Conclusion

--   Summary of the key points of the research assignment
+-   Summary of the critical points of the research assignment
     -   Berners-Lee's vision for an open and accessible web
     -   The importance of royalty-free technology for the growth and development of the web
 -   Reflection on the importance of royalty-free technology for the growth and development of the web